Top 7 Ways to Detoxify Your Body

 Staying Hydrated Is Your Priority

-While water might contain some chemicals, it is still a key ingredient when it comes to cleansing your body.
-The best way to find out whether you are drinking enough water is to check the color of your urine – it should be pale yellow or nearly transparent.
+While the water might contain some chemicals, it is still a key ingredient when it comes to cleansing your body.
+The best way to find out whether you are drinking enough water is to check the colour of your urine – it should be pale yellow or nearly transparent.
 If it is dark, then this might be a sign of minor dehydration and you should immediately fix the problem by drinking more water.
-Another simple tip is to add a few tablespoons of apple vinegar to your first glass of water for the day – vinegar has an antiseptic and cleansing effect that will certainly be a great start of the day.
+Another simple tip is to add a few tablespoons of apple vinegar to your first glass of water for the day – vinegar has an antiseptic and cleansing effect that will certainly be a great start to the day.

 Fresh Fruit or Vegetable Juice Is a Secondary Hydration Option